abhimita/ford-go-bike/README.md

 | Female | Subscriber | 32     |  522545|  9            | 12            | 0.88           | 1.04            |
 | Male   | Subscriber | 33     | 1660569|  8            | 10            | 0.84           | 0.97            |

+### Business metrics

+While exploring data I notice that daily rental count time series shows wavy pattern.
+This is typical of seasonality of data.
+To measure how the bike rental business id oing last few years I came up with several business metrics.
+These are
+ * Rental volume
+ * Bike ride duration
+ * distance traveled

+ To avoid seasonal data clouding my observation I decided to compute cumulative values.
+Since for a culmulative metric, current period's value is added to pervious period's value, so plotted against time it will eliminate the troughs and crests.
+All these business metrics shows healthly growth oevr time.

+### Seasonality of the business

+Metric values plotted against time series shows clear seasonality.
+I have compared month from pervious year as basis of comparison which can offset the effect of cold weather during winter season.
+Winter months register a growth of 50-60% while summar months have shown more than 100% of bike rental business.

+### Usage Pattern

+Bivariate line graphs of culmulative metrics in time series shows health growth of business.
+Same conclusion can be reinforced by multibar plot graph which compares same months of last year.
+In order make this work, I had to pivot my base data and bring the related columns side-by-side.

+Other than seasonal influence on the business, I want to slice the business by gender group, user type.
+The higher level metrics have already shown that usage pattern wise customers tend ride longer in terms of time and distance compared to subscribers.
+My attempt is to throw in day of the week along with hour of the day to see if additional correlation shows up.

+#### Usage pattern by gender

+#### Usage pattern variation by user type (subscriber & non-subscribers)

+### Usage pattern by day of the week

+### Usage pattern by day of the hour

+### Combining them together

+### Effect of winter months on rental volume

 ### Prerequisites